jucian0/use-query-filter/README.md

 ### useFilterContext

-`useFilterContext` is bellpull when is necessary to shared the filter state with another component, in the same example is very common to have a filter component, a table component and a pagination component, in this case should have a container component and into this component `useFilterContext` should be used like this example:
+`useFilterContext` is helpful when is necessary to shared the filter state with another component, in the same example is very common to have a filter component, a table component and a pagination component, in this case should have a container component and into this component `useFilterContext` should be used like this example:

 ```jsx